 Throughout the course, you'll have lots of opportunities to develop your practical skills while building your academic knowledge and research skills.

-You'll begin by exploring functional anatomy and physiology and you'll go on to study concepts applied to issues in the diagnosis and treatment of patients with injury, and complications with disease.
+You'll begin by exploring functional anatomy and common injuries, clinical skills and physiology.
+You'll go on to apply this knowledge and skill to aid the diagnosis and treatment of patients with a variety of musculoskeletal injuries.

 You'll gain valuable work experience while undertaking a placement in industry where you'll be able to provide a real service to the community.
 This experience is designed to help you build your skills and confidence in preparation for employment in the field.